gabriel-dg/cc-nft-explorer/README.md

-# Alchemy University Community Call NFT Explorer
+# Alchemy Community Call NFT Explorer

 A React-based web application for exploring ERC-1155 NFT collections on the Polygon network.
-This project was developed to showcase NFT collection data from the Alchemy University Community Call NFT contract.
+This project was developed to showcase NFT collection data from the Alchemy Community Call NFT contract.

 ## Features